A Strength-Based Approach to Career Development Using Appreciative Inquiry

 Donald Schutt's book is part of the NCDA monograph series that looks to provide current career information relative to practice and professional development.
 This book is well researched and rich in practical resources, and it is welcome reading for counselors who are looking for a straight forward and practical resource to help clients use their strengths to navigate a career development path.

-This book is available for purchase in NCDA's Career Resource Store.
+This book is available for purchase in NCDA's Career Resource Store in e-book format.

 Shawn Utecht received a MS from Illinois State University in Political Science/Community Development and has worked internationally in both Asia and Africa.
 Currently, a MS/EdS student studying Career Counseling at Florida State University, he also works as a Career Advisor and was instrumental in starting a new group counseling program for choosing a major at Florida State University.
 He will be graduating in May 2009.